emre-ergun/mdbook-rust/src/basics/vars-datatypes-constants.md

     //   ^ here type is annotated implicitly let b: i16 = 10;
     //    ^^^^ here type is explicitly annotated as i16.
-    // if we try to assing 5.0 float point to b, it will
+    // if we try to assign 5.0 float point to b, it will
     // be an error because of type annotation.

     // mutability